Left Continue shopping

 • Adenoviruses — can also trigger conjunctivitis;

-• Coronaviruses — prior to 2020, they were known for causing mild colds;
+• Coronaviruses — prior to 2020, they were known for causing mild seasonal discomfort;

-• Parainfluenza and influenza viruses — responsible for both mild and severe symptoms.
+• Parainfluenza and influenza viruses — responsible for both mild and severe discomfort.

-Despite their variety, cold symptoms are usually similar:
+Despite their variety, seasonal discomfort is usually similar:

 • Nasal congestion, runny nose, and sneezing as initial signs;